rstropek/PracticalDevOpsTraining/Exercises/exercise08.md

 1. Get Microsoft's Docker image for ASP.NET Core: `docker pull microsoft/dotnet:latest`

-1. Start a new interactive Docker container: `docker run -it -p 5000:5000 -v ~/PracticalDevOpsTraining/Sample/AspNetCore1:/src microsoft/dotnet:latest /bin/bash`
+1. Start a new interactive Docker container: `docker run -it -p 5000:5000 -v ~/PracticalDevOpsTraining/Sample/AspNetCore1:/src microsoft/dotnet:latest /bin/bash`.
+This command might take some moments if you run it for the first time.
+Subsequent calls should be much faster.

 1. **Discussion points:**
    * Describe concept of volume mappings (`-v`) and port mappings (`-p`)